 William Woods University is recognized as one of three universities in Missouri that incorporates Enhancing Missouri’s Instructional Networked Teaching Strategies (eMINTS) certifications into its education programs.
 This distinguished program provides professional development and support focused on the powerful intersection of technology, standards-based instruction and research-based teaching practices.

 At William Woods University, elementary education students are thoroughly prepared to teach grades 1-6 in the state of Missouri.
-Those with the Early Childhood Endorsement can teach children from infancy through third grade.
+Those with the Early Childhood Certification Concentration can teach children from infancy through third grade.

 Graduates with an education degree can also pursue careers as an Instructional designer, trainer, athletic or education program director, resource teacher and more.